 Dental Exam & X-rays

-During the dental exam, you best choice for dentist Littleton Colorado, Dr. McGinty or Dr. Greear will perform a thorough evaluation using digital x-rays to detect early signs of oral disease.
-Along with a physical exam, digital x-rays allows Dr. McGinty and Dr. Greear to diagnose a patient’s current oral health conditions and provide individualized treatment plans.
+During the dental exam, your best choice for dentist Littleton Colorado, Dr. McGinty or Dr. Dickerson will perform a thorough evaluation using digital x-rays to detect early signs of oral disease.
+Along with a physical exam, digital x-rays allows Dr. McGinty or Dr. Dickerson to diagnose a patient’s current oral health conditions and provide individualized treatment plans.
 The early diagnosis and treatment of tooth decay and gum disease prevents long-term damage that can lead to tooth loss.

 During each dental cleaning, our hygienists will thoroughly remove stain, plaque, and tartar from all surfaces of the patient’s teeth.
 Plaque, a sticky film of harmful bacteria and lingering food particles, is the leading cause of tooth decay and gum disease.
 When left on the surfaces of teeth, the bacteria in plaque uses any sugar from our diet to produce acids that slowly dissolve tooth enamel, eventually causing a hole or cavity in the tooth.
 If left on the teeth, plaque will eventually harden into tartar, a mineralized, dark yellowish deposit that can only be removed with a professional dental cleaning.
 The bacteria in plaque and tartar can also cause gum inflammation which, if not treated, can lead to periodontal disease.
 Periodontal disease eventually destroys the gums and bone around the teeth, leading to tooth loss.
 By seeing our hygienists regularly for dental cleanings, patients can avoid tooth decay and gum disease, allowing them to keep their teeth for a lifetime.